d8xa/style-knnlm/README.md

 We added some custom evaluation metrics to `eval_lm.py`, which can be enabled separately with `--report-metrics`, and reported during/after evaluation.

 * `style`: Style MAE/MBE.
-The mean average/bias error of retrieved style vs. requested style.
+The mean absolute/bias error of retrieved style vs. requested style.
 * `topk-ds-precision`: Top-k datastore retrieval precision.
 Requires the additional parameter `--top-k` to be set.
 * Top-k LM precision of probabilities.
-If `--knnlm` is used, all three probabilites will be used(LM, datastore, interpolated).
+If `--knnlm` is used, all three probabilites will be used (LM, datastore, interpolated).
 Otherwise only LM probabilities will be used.
 Requires the additional parameter `--top-k` to be set.

 #### Saving intermediate variables

-To support saving intermediate variables we adapt [efficient-knnlm](https://github.com/jxhe/efficient-knnlm)'s code.
+To support saving intermediate variables we adapt some of [efficient-knnlm](https://github.com/jxhe/efficient-knnlm)'s code.

 Variables can be saved to `--save-vars-dir` with `--save-vars`.
 Options for `--save-vars` are: